ujkuo/ujkuo.github.io/content/_index.md

-at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in interdisciplinary research combining Economics, Business, and Data Science, and strong interests and curiosity in applied microeconomics, quantitative marketing, business strategies, social network/interaction and its applications, and learning problems in Econ/CS.
+at [National Taiwan University (NTU)](https://www.ntu.edu.tw/english/) with a concentration in interdisciplinary research combining Economics, Business, and Data Science, and strong interests and curiosity in applied microeconomics in business such as quantitative marketing, business strategies, information, and accounting, social network, and learning problems in Econ/CS.
-I am ambitious to become a professor and scholar.
+I am ambitious to become a professor and a researcher to contribute to society and the world.

-Outside academia, I have been a documentary and sports photographer/photojournalist for over five years, a cat lover, tea addict, and LaTeX lover and promoter.
+Outside academia, I have been a documentary and sports photographer/photojournalist for over five years, cat lover, tea addict, and LaTeX lover and promoter.
-In addition,
+Moreover,
-I also serve as a mentor and consultant for junior/senior high school students on the family relationship, study plans, and application strategies for over four years.
+I also serve as a mentor and consultant for junior/senior high school students on the family relationship, study plans, and application strategies for over five years.

 > ***I am looking for an opportunity for pre-doc/research assistant position.
 Please let me know if there is any opportunity.***